Facebook-f Instagram Linkedin

 How long do I have to complete the whole program?

-How do I pay the registration fees for GPCert?
+How do I pay the ISVPS registration fees for the GPCertSAM?

 What about the ANZCVS Memberships in Small Animal Medicine - will this program help me with that?

-The (GPCert) programs complete the learning objectives of the GPCert syllabus and are not intended to fully cover the ANZCVS Membership requirements.
-The program will provide a structured study program and a solid clinical and practical knowledge that will definitely benefit those undertaking further study in small animal medicine.
-A number of our program participants have successfully used it for their membership preparation.
+The Small Animal Medicine Programs covers the learning objectives of the ISVPS Syllabus for the GPCertSAM.
+The SAM program does provide a structured study program and a solid clinical and practical knowledge of the subject area.
+While not intended to fully cover the ANZCVS Membership requirements, undertaking the course will benefit those studying towards Membership.
+A number of program participants have successfully used this program for their Membership preparation.

 Yes.
 Location of study does not affect/change this global program.
-We can accept delegates across Australia, New Zealand & the Pacific region*
+We can accept delegates across Australia, New Zealand & the Pacific region.

 Explore more courses